hapijs/lab/README.md

 - `-t` - minimum code test coverage percentage (`threshold` only), defaults to 100%
 - `-e` - value to set the `NODE_ENV` environment variable to, defaults to 'test'

+## Motivation

+**lab** was developed to provide a minimal layer above writing simple node test cases.
+In contrast with other test frameworks, **lab** does not modify any prototypes, globals, and uses node [domains](http://nodejs.org/api/domain.html) to capture test errors.
+We've used other test frameworks and utilities but at some point needed greater control over the tools, especially around domains and error handling in node.